jboss-developer/jboss-jdg-quickstarts/hotrod-endpoint-js/README.md

 System requirements
 -------------------

-All you need to build this project is Node.js 0.10 or better.
+You need Node.js 0.10 or better to build this project.
+You also need to have NodeJS client installed, either locally with:

+        npm install infinispan-<version>.tgz

+or globally:

+        npm install -g infinispan-<version>.tgz

 The application this project produces is designed to be run on JBoss Data Grid 7.x